bigbadcon/bbc-11ty/src/big-bad-con-scholarship.md

 ### History

 We started the scholarship program in 2015.
 Here's the number of people we've been able to give financial support to so far.

-We're delighted that the program has grown every year!
+* 2022: 9 awards
 * 2019: 20 awards
 * 2018 13 awards
 * 2017: 11 awards